 Here at Spotify, culture is part of our DNA.
 So we tapped into our deep understanding of people through streaming to discover the top global trends among Gen Zs and millennials — unpacking their evolving relationship with brands, content, and digital communities.
 We teamed up with research agency Culture Co-op for a global journey spanning the US, UK, Mexico, Brazil, France, Germany, Australia, and the Philippines.
 Through a mix of qualitative exercises, expert interviews, survey data, and our own streaming intelligence, we identified five key trends that define this next generation around the world.

 To get the full story, download our white paper, which dives deep into each trend with actionable insights for brands.
 Scroll down to explore a snapshot of these five trends.

-After a decade dominated by visual media and culture, sound is taking center stage.
+After a decade dominated by visual media and culture, sound is taking centre stage.
 This is due in no small part to the innovation and ubiquity of streaming audio.
 Through playlists, podcasts, connected cars, smart speakers, and more, sound envelops our everyday.
-The globalization of music helps us discover; self-help podcasts calm our nerves; audio tours teach us about our surroundings.
-While sound has always been a part of our lives, we’re now taking a step back to realize just how influential it can be.
+The globalisation of music helps us discover; self-help podcasts calm our nerves; audio tours teach us about our surroundings.
+While sound has always been a part of our lives, we’re now taking a step back to realise just how influential it can be.

 53% OF MILLENNIALS AND GEN ZS SAY AUDIO HAS SHIFTED FROM SOMETHING THEY SIMPLY TUNE IN TO, TO SOMETHING THAT COMPLETELY SURROUNDS THEIR EVERYDAY LIFE.